muenzaniso/biblegateway-votd/readme.txt

 = What if I want a translation not listed above? =

 BibleGateway.com [has a list](http://www.biblegateway.com/usage/votd/custom_votd.php) of available translations for their verse of the day.
 You can view that page to find the translation you want.
 Additional translations can be added from the plugin's settings page, then used by the shortcode or widget.
-If BibleGateway makes it available, you can add it and use it!
+If BibleGateway.com makes it available, you can add it and use it!

 = I want to format the way the verse appears on my site.
 How can I do that? =